illusionww/jDistance/README.md

 * adapter for [JavaPlot](http://javaplot.panayotis.com/);
 * GraphML and CSV export/import

-and also some experimental stuff to learn how metrics works
+and also some experimental stuff to learn how metrics work.